TheOdinProject/curriculum/MoreJS/promises-async.md

 ## Additional Resources
 1. [This](https://www.sitepoint.com/demystifying-javascript-closures-callbacks-iifes/) is another useful article about callback functions in Javascript.
 1. The [MDN Documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) for promises.
 It might not be the best resource for _learning_ all about them, but once you've read a more friendly article or tutorial, this will probably be the place you return to for a refresher.
-1. [This video](https://www.youtube.com/watch?v=vQ3MoXnKfuQ) is another nice introduction to the topic.
+1. [This video](https://www.youtube.com/watch?v=vQ3MoXnKfuQ) and [this one too](https://www.youtube.com/watch?v=yswb4SkDoj0) are both nice introductions to promises if you need more repetition.
 2. [This tutorial](https://scotch.io/tutorials/javascript-promises-for-dummies) is another good introduction.